abohannon/react-recipe-box/README.md

 Eventually, however, through failure and repitition it started to crystalize.
 I'm sure I wrote some very verbose code that violates DRY ten time over, but I started to see how I could call functions in the parent component through handlers in the children.
 And how those could be passed around to wherever I needed them.
 What was completely foreign to me a week ago seemed like the greatest coding convention I had encountered thus far.
 Now what I need to improve on is writing more functional code.
 I tend to write many functions to handle a single thing, and though I've read arguments for doing this, I'd prefer to write functions that are more complex to clean up my code some.

-Once I started to understand how props were working in my app
+After getting more comfortable with props, I started running into issues with my state.

+...